shangsuru/blog/content/ctf/cyberheroines/index.md

 ![First computer bug](ctf/cyberheroines/images/bug.jpg)

 In the CTF challenge, we can input commands into an input field and somehow have to retract the flag.
-But soon to be noticed, a lot of linux commands are blogged by the system, including **ls**, **cat**, **head** and many more.
+But soon to be noticed, a lot of linux commands are blogged by the system, including ls, cat, head and many more.
 Still, this challenges showcases that it is relatively easy to circumvent blacklisting of "security critical"commands.
 A quick google search helped me to find that I can list the files and read them using

 ```bash